-At UCI, we understand that transformations in physical infrastructure alone will not suffice to achieve our climate and sustainability goals.
+At UCI, we understand that transformations in physical infrastructure alone will not suffice to achieve the University of California’s climate and sustainability goals.
 How we build the human infrastructure to get us there is also key.
-“Community resilience” describes our efforts to create human infrastructure through which climate and sustainability solutions foster and reflect social cohesion and inclusion of multiple and diverse voices in our university community and beyond.
+“Community resilience” describes our efforts to create human infrastructure through which climate and sustainability solutions foster and reflect social cohesion and inclusion of diverse voices in our university community and beyond.

-We seek to understand, engage, and lift up the interests, contributions, and leadership of underrepresented communities on our campus and of communities in our region that are more vulnerable to the impacts of the changing climate–typically low-income communities, people of color, indigenous communities, immigrants, and elderly populations.
+We seek to understand, engage, and lift up the interests, contributions, and leadership of underrepresented communities on our campus and in communities in our region that are more vulnerable to the impacts of the changing climate–typically low-income communities, people of color, indigenous communities, immigrants, and elderly populations.
 These efforts take both scientific knowledge to measure disparate impacts and community knowledge to hear truth on the ground.

-Building on foundations established by the Sustainability Initiative, this work creates pathways for UC faculty, staff, and students who have been excluded historically from the sustainability transformation to lead.
-It equips our campus’ underrepresented students, many of whom are also from impacted communities, to analyze and address root causes of sustainability and climate crises both on campus and back home.
+Building on foundations established by the Sustainability Initiative, this work creates leadership opportunities for UC faculty, staff, and students who historically have been excluded from the sustainability transformation.
+It equips our campus’s underrepresented students, many of whom are also from impacted communities, to analyze and address root causes of sustainability and climate crises both on campus and back home.
 At its best, this work also builds trust between UCI and regional partners, a key to lasting and reciprocal relationships for sustainability scholarship over time.

 The community resilience team in the UCI Office of Sustainability collaborates with campus and community partners in two project areas:

-Over time, the Community Resilience Co-lab seeks to advance a coalition that mobilizes student capacity toward collective action, inspires exchange among a diverse cohort of activists and healers, lifts up cultural relationships to the earth, and educates at the intersections of environmental, racial, and social justice issues.
-The co-lab will be student-led or co-created and bring marginalized voices to the forefront.
+Over time, the Community Resilience Co-lab seeks to advance a coalition that mobilizes student capacity towards engagement, inspires exchange among a diverse cohort of activists and healers, lifts up cultural relationships to the earth, and educates at the intersections of environmental, racial, and social justice issues.
 Our invitation for collaboration extends broadly to student leaders, staff, faculty, and community members who are engaged in work for racial and social equity and/or sustainability.

 To get involved, please complete the interest form here.

-The RRP also includes a collaboration with Orange County Environmental Justice (OCEJ), a grassroots organization created in 2016, to design a set of activities that engage Orange County residents beyond the disadvantaged communities who are at the center of OCEJ’s work.
-Together, we are creating a network of support for OCEJ’s future policy activities, identifying scientific and political allies, assessing existing sustainability and climate networks in Orange County, and documenting the multiple worlds that exist in this relatively small geographic area.
-With the guiding metaphor of bridge-building, we are locating existing connections across difference in our region in order to envision better relationships.
-Over time, these activities will illuminate the ways we can heal the racialized and classed divide between communities ready for climate justice and those who are just beginning climate-focused work.
+The RRP also includes a collaboration with Orange County Environmental Justice (OCEJ), a grassroots organization created in 2016, to design a set of activities that engage Orange County residents beyond the disadvantaged communities who are at the center of the organization’s work.
+Together, we are creating a network of support for OCEJ’s future activities, identifying research and policy allies, assessing existing sustainability and climate networks in Orange County, and documenting the multiple worlds that exist in this relatively small geographic area.
+With the guiding metaphor of bridge-building, we are locating existing connections across differences in our region in order to envision better relationships.
+Over time, these activities will illuminate the ways we can heal the racial and class divides between communities ready for climate justice and those just beginning climate-focused work.
 Project personnel include OCEJ Project Director Yenni Diaz, UCI Sustainability’s Abby Reyes, Professor Michael Montoya, and GSRC Co-Manager Adonia Lugo.
 Dr. Montoya and Dr. Lugo are also members of OCEJ’s advisory board.